GorillaHobo/sistema-publikasi-website/posts/another-faq.md

 ---
 title: FAQ
-description: "Frequently Asked Questions"
+description: Frequently Asked Questions
-date: "January 20th, 2021"
+author: Galih Wicaksono
-author: "Galih Wicaksono"
+excerpt: This is my first blog post
-excerpt: "This is my first blog post"
+coverImage: /pirlo.jpeg
-coverImage: "/pirlo.jpeg"
+date: "2020-10-30"
 ---

 ## What keyboard do you use?